amnesiiac/amnesiiac.github.io/_posts/2024-01-08-gitlab-cicd-mount-src-project-issue.md

     - docker-generic
 ```

-the first attempt using git clone, gitlab ci/cd log as:
+the first attempt update code by git clone, gitlab ci/cd log as:

 ```text
 Running with gitlab-runner 13.4.0 (4e1f20da) on docker-rebornlinux WG-gzNpK Preparing the "docker" executor